 Store Tricor between 68 and 77 degrees F (20 and 25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
+Some brands of this product should be stored in the original container, along with the desiccant.
+Talk with your doctor or pharmacist if you are not sure.
 Keep Tricor out of the reach of children and away from pets.

 - If you have any questions about Tricor, please talk with your doctor, pharmacist, or other health care provider.

 - Tricor is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.